pieces-app/pieces-os-client-sdk-for-csharp/README.md

 1. Asset Management: Save and manage assets and formats efficiently.
 1. Local Server Interaction: Interact with a locally hosted server for various functionality.
 1. Multi-LLM support: Use any Pieces supported LLM to power your app.
-1. File, folder, and live context in copilot chats
+1. File, folder, and Pieces Long-Term Memory in copilot chats

 ## Installation